 To achive these outcomes, the Copenhagen Centre will analyze skill sets of individuals responsible for delivery of energy-efficiency projects, and compare them to the specific skills required.
 This also includes analysis of how and when these skills were acquired.

-Based on this analysis, the Copenhagen Centre will design a programme, working with technical institutes in Denmark, the private sector and, if required other countries, to bridge this competency gap.
+Based on this analysis, the Copenhagen Centre works with technical institutes in Denmark, the private sector and, if required other countries, to bridge this competency gap.
 Local stakeholders will review and revise the curriculum of relevant programmes, with the help of technical institutes, to include energy-efficiency knowledge and skills development.

-In addition, the Copenhagen Centre will liaise with technical institutes in Denmark and with in-country organisations, to facilitate the training of trainers and transfer of knowledge.
+In addition, the Copenhagen Centre liaises with technical institutes in Denmark and with in-country organisations, to facilitate the training of trainers and transfer of knowledge.